stenglein-lab/2022_Todos_Santos/exercises/metagenomics_exercise.md

 This will download this file in fasta format to your laptop.
 You should have downloaded a fasta file of ~19 kb, named sequence.fasta, or something like that.

-Next, download the sequence in GenBank format too.
-Note that this file is larger (~42 kb), because it contains annotation as well as the actual sequence.
+Rename this file to `NC_007398.fasta`

-Note that the downloaded files have unhelpful names: `sequence.fasta` and `sequence.gb` or similar.
-Rename these files to NC_007398.fasta and NC_007398.gb
+Next, download the sequence annotation in GFF3 format.
+Rename the GFF3 file to NC_007398.fasta

 Use a text editor (Notepad++ or BBEdit or something similar) to inspect the files you've just downloaded.
-Note that the fasta file does not have any annotation, but the genbank file does.
-As we will see, both of these formats will be useful.

-Use Cyberduck or FileZilla to transfer these files to the server and move them to the snake_exercise directory.
+Use Cyberduck or FileZilla to transfer the fasta files to the server and move them to the snake_exercise directory.

 At this point, you should be on the thoth01 server in the snake_exercise folder and there should be a file named `NC_007398.fasta`
 ```